ugorsahin/TalkingHeads/FAQ.md

-## Why should we login manually to use Bard?
+## Why should we login manually to use Bard, Claude or Copilot?
-In order to use Bard, you need to log in to your Google account first.
-The login process is straightforward to implement and there may be manual obstacles to pass like 2FA.
-Therefore, you need to complete a manual login to use Bard.
+Much like Sisyphos' endless task of rolling a boulder up a hill only to see it to roll back down, it is a similar challenge automating a login page of a service used by millions.
+These services are constantly updating their login procedures for security, usability and all other reasons, causing automation code to become obsolete faster than ever.
+Also, the addition of security measures like 2FA is on place, further complicating the automation efforts.
+It is a never-ending challenge.

+\* To login Claude, one needs to enter the verification code (OTP) sent to their email address, makes it impossible to automate.

-## How to set up Bard?
+## How to set up for Bard, Claude or Copilot?
-To set up Bard, you will need to create a user profile on Chrome and then log in to your Google account.
-To do this, follow these steps:
+To access abovementioned services, you need to create a user profile and log in to your account manually.
+Once you have done this, the login will persist on following usages, much like your own browser!
+To do this, start the client with following parameters:

 ```python
 chathead = BardClient(